April 2026

 The U.S. market is expanding due to strong federal support, including interoperability regulations and modernization initiatives led by HHS and ONC.
 Hospitals are increasingly investing in advanced digital systems to improve care coordination, reduce medical errors, and enhance patient access to health information.
 Rising adoption of AI-driven tools, growing demand for data analytics, and continuous upgrades to meet compliance standards further accelerate EHR growth across U.S. hospitals.

-Asia Pacific is anticipated to grow at the fastest CAGR in the hospital electronic health records market due to rapid healthcare digitization, expanding hospital infrastructure, and strong government initiatives promoting electronic records adoption.
+Asia Pacific is anticipated to grow at the fastest CAGR in the hospital electronic health records market by 21% in 2025 due to rapid healthcare digitization, expanding hospital infrastructure, and strong government initiatives promoting electronic records adoption.
 Rising patient volumes, increasing investments in health IT, and growing awareness of digital workflow are driving demand.
 Additionally, the region’s fast-developing economies, improving internet connectivity, and adoption of cloud-based solutions support accelerating EHR implementation across hospitals.

 China’s market is increasing due to strong government-led digital health initiatives, including the Healthy China 2030 plan and nationwide hospital informatization programs.
 Rapid hospital expansion, growing patient volumes, and the need for efficient data management are driving adoption.
 Additionally, advancements in AI, cloud computing, and interoperability, along with rising investments in smart hospitals, are accelerating the demand for modern EHR systems across China’s healthcare landscape.

-Europe is expected to grow at a significant rate in the hospital electronic health records market due to strong government policies supporting digital health, rising adoption of interoperable systems, and increasing investments in healthcare modernization.
+Europe is expected to grow at a significant rate in the hospital electronic health records market by 27% share due to strong government policies supporting digital health, rising adoption of interoperable systems, and increasing investments in healthcare modernization.
 The EU’s focus on cross-border data exchange, expanding eHealth infrastructure, and growing demand for integrated patient care are key drivers.
 Additionally, advancements in AI, telehealth, and cloud-based solutions further accelerate HER adoption across European hospitals.

 The UK market is increasing due to the strong government commitment to digital transformation under the NHS Long Term Plan.
 Hospitals are adopting advanced EHR systems to improve care coordination, reduce administrative burden, and enhance patient safety.
 Growing demand for integrated data sharing, rising investments in health IT infrastructure, and expanding use of AI and analytics further accelerate HER adoption across UK healthcare facilities.